SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Discussion

 \subsection{Monocular Depth Estimation}

-Depth information can be an essential data source for accurate sinkhole segmentation and detection.
-Yet, high-resolution DEMs are not always readily available \cite{hummel2011comparison}.
-LiDAR, while providing high-resolution ad accurate elevation data, is rarely used at the local scale due to its high cost.
-Conversely, as was shown in the \textit{Related Work} section, low resolution LiDARs are not usable for sinkhole segmentation.
-For instance, a 1 m airborne LiDAR DEM was found inadequate for detecting small soil piping-related sinkholes \cite{BERNATEKJAKIEL2021107591}.
-Photogrammetric DEMs are more accessible, but they often suffer inaccuracies and misalignment with orthomosaics, which can lead to an underrepresentation of sinkholes, making them less reliable for segmentation or even creating accurate topographic models \cite{UYSAL2015539}.
+Depth information may offer an essential data source for accurate sinkhole segmentation and detection.
+Yet, high-resolution DEMs are not always readily available \citep{hummel2011comparison}.
+LiDAR, while providing high-resolution and accurate elevation data, is rarely used at the local scale due to its high cost.
+Conversely, low resolution LiDARs are not usable for sinkhole segmentation.
+For instance, a 1 m airborne LiDAR DEM was found inadequate for detecting small soil piping-related sinkholes \citep{BERNATEKJAKIEL2021107591}.
+Photogrammetric DEMs are more accessible, but often suffer inaccuracies and misalignment with orthomosaic, which can lead to an under representation of sinkholes, making them less reliable for segmentation or even creating accurate topographic models \citep{UYSAL2015539}.

-Similar to previous observations, we addressed inaccuracies in sinkhole detection encountered with photogrammetric DEMs.
-To improve upon this, we used MDE (Monocular Depth Estimation) foundation models, which have gained traction in depth estimation tasks by enabling zero-shot or fine-tuning predictions \cite{birkl2023midasv31model}.
-Notably, the state-of-the-art DAV2 model has delivered impressive results across multiple datasets, including aerial imagery, outperforming equivalent foundation models \cite{yang2024depthv2}.
-Since its introduction, DAV2 was applied in agricultural canopy height measurements \cite{cambrin2024depth}, offering a highly efficient and high-performing solution that surpasses current methods with superior or comparable accuracy.
+Similar to previous studies, we observed inaccuracies in sinkhole detection, encountered with photogrammetric DEMs.
+To improve model accuracy, we used MDE (Monocular Depth Estimation) foundation models, which have gained traction in depth estimation tasks by enabling zero-shot or fine-tuning predictions \citep{birkl2023midasv31model}.
+Notably, state-of-the-art DAV2 model has delivered impressive results across multiple datasets, including aerial imagery, outperforming equivalent foundation models \citep{yang2024depthv2}.
+Since its introduction, DAV2 was applied in agricultural canopy height measurements \citep{cambrin2024depth}, offering a highly efficient and high-performing solution that surpasses current methods with superior or comparable accuracy.

-Our findings demonstrate that DAV2, even in its zero-shot configuration, excels in depth estimation using a single RGB drone image as an input.
-DAV2 allowed to detect fine sinkholes missed by photogrammetric DEMs, as is evident in the elevation profiles (Fig. \ref{profiles}).
-DAV2 also provided more precise delineation of sinkhole boundaries (Fig. \ref{DEMvsMONOD}).
+Our findings demonstrate that DAV2, excels in depth estimation using a single RGB drone image as an input.
+DAV2 allowed to detect fine sinkholes missed by photogrammetric DEMs, and provided more precise sinkhole boundaries delineation (Fig. \ref{DEMvsMONOD}).
 DAV2’s depth maps are aligned geometrically with an RGB image, eliminating small offsets typically found in photogrammetric DEMs and ultimately generating more accurate prompts for SAM.